fictionco/fiction/@docs/essentials/files-and-folders/index.md

 Factor follows standard conventions for structuring modern apps.
 As you get started, it will be useful to understand the basic files and folders you'll encounter.
 As well as your options with them.

 > **A Note on Flexibility**
-> It's possible to support a wide array of file types and structures within Factor.
-It is designed for it.
+> Factor's structure is designed to be flexible.
 The overview below reflects a basic Factor setup and a few preferences we have (e.g. ts vs js, less vs sass); but don't view these as limitations since they can be changed.

 ## Organizing Your App